About Us

 Jaclyn Schneider

-Jaclyn Schneider is the Intertidal Ecologist and Program Coordinator for the Greater Farallones Association’s and Greater Farallones National Marine Sanctuary’s joint LiMPETS project.
+Jaclyn Schneider (she/her) is the Intertidal Ecologist and Program Coordinator for the Greater Farallones Association’s and Greater Farallones National Marine Sanctuary’s joint LiMPETS project.
 Working in the greater San Francisco Bay Area, she teaches middle, high school, college students and local community groups how to participate in the LiMPETS program.
 Jaclyn is a California native with years of experience as an outdoor educator and enjoys exploring the ocean with students.
 Jaclyn earned a BS in Marine Biology from Cal Poly Humboldt, where she managed Dr. Tissot’s Benthic Ecology Lab.
 During low tide she can usually be found with her head under a rock searching for invertebrates.
 She also enjoys spending time volunteering monitoring MARINe intertidal sites, scuba diving, and hiking with her dog, Dorid.

 • julie-bursek.2022